Anyolite/anyolite/README.md

 * [ ] Other types (Hashes, ...) as arguments and return values
 * [ ] Option for passing mruby splat arguments as an array
+* [ ] Support for arbitrary keyword arguments as hashes
 * [ ] More variety for default parameters for unnamed options

 # Why this name?